Energy Community

-The Energy Community, commonly referred to as the Energy Community of South East Europe (ECSEE), is an international organization consisting of the European Union (EU) and a number of non-EU countries.
+The Energy Community, commonly referred to as the Energy Community for South East Europe (ECSEE), is an international organization consisting of the European Union (EU) and a number of non-EU countries.
 It aims to extend the EU internal energy market to wider Southeast Europe.
 The members commit to implement relevant EU energy acquis communautaire, to develop an adequate regulatory framework and to liberalize their energy markets in line with the acquis under the founding Treaty.

 Aim

 The Energy Community aims at establishing a Pan-European energy market by extending the energy acquis of the European Union to the territories of Southeast and Eastern Europe.
 The Energy Community legal framework covers legislation in the fields of energy, environment, and competition of the EU legislation.

 After entry into force, the treaty acquis has been extended on several occasions.
 It now also includes legislation in relation to security of supply, energy efficiency, oil, renewable energy, statistics, infrastructure and climate.

 In line with the update at the EU level, the Energy Community transposes and implements the EU's Third Energy Package since September 2011.
 The 2021 Ministerial Council adopted five key legislative acts stemming from the EU's Clean energy for all Europeans package.
 Renewables, energy efficiency and greenhouse gas reduction targets for 2030 will be adopted at the next Ministerial Council in 2022, following the finalization of a study by the European Commission.